-UForge allows you to select certain packages as "sticky".
-This means that during image generation, this package version is chosen regardless of the current appliance template timestamp for calculating package versions.
+UForge allows you to "pin" certain packages in your appliance (previously referred to a "sticky" package).
+This means that during image generation, the package version you have pinned is chosen regardless of the current appliance template timestamp for calculating package versions.
 All the package dependencies of this package are also calculated.

-To make a specific package "sticky":
+To pin a specific package:

 - 1. Select the appliance you want to modify. - 2.
 Go to the Stack page. - 3.
-From the OS profile, click on sticky in the right hand side of the package info.
-The sticky button will only be visible when you scroll over this part the page.
-In the following image, the first package has Sticky noted because a specific package version has been selected.
+From the OS profile, click on the pinned bar in the right hand side of the package info.
+In the following image, the first package has been pinned.

-4. A pop-up window will list all of the versions of the package available, allowing you to select the version you want.
+4. A pop-up window will list all of the versions of the package available, allowing you to select the version you want to pin.

-5. Choose the version of the package you would like, then click save.
+5. Choose the version of the package you want to pin, then click save.